Exen-Protocol/Exen-Protocol/Strategy.md

-# 🧠 Deep Protocol Strategy Documentation
+# 🧠 Exen Protocol Strategy Documentation

 ## Executive Summary

-The Deep Protocol implements a revolutionary dual-engine growth system that simultaneously rewards token holders with SOL distributions while maintaining chart health through algorithmic trading.
+The Exen Protocol implements a revolutionary dual-engine growth system that simultaneously rewards token holders with SOL distributions while maintaining chart health through algorithmic trading.
 This creates a sustainable ecosystem where community value and technical performance work in harmony.

 ## 🎯 Core Strategy: The 50/50 Split